FlorianRakos/IoT-NotCapricorns/TeamThree/README.md

 ## Exercises

 2.b Breadboard and Electronic Prototyping (Pair)
-Excercise: Wire up a Wemos D1 Mini to your computer (via usb cable - only plug it in for testing) and get 5V and Ground (G) from the Wemos D1 Mini to the correct places on the breadboard (different from video)
-Our steps: We wired Jorrit his ESP32 to the laptop
+1. We connected the Wemos D1 Mini to our computer using a USB cable for testing.

+2. We established a 5V and Ground (G) connection from the Wemos D1 Mini to the breadboard, deviating from the video instructions.
+Instead, we successfully connected Jorrit's ESP32 to the laptop.
-Excercise: Wire up the yellow and red LEDs like described in video (with 330 Ohm register) - take picture for proof of lit LEDs in portfolio (and document problems/steps)
-Our steps: Cristina and Luca have no experience, so they tried some stuff with jorrit his supervision (because he knows what he is doing).
-They managed to light up only the red light while the yellow one was off.
-This was because the circuit was not closed or connected so they couldnt turn both on.
-Eventually all of us managed to turn on both lights at the same time by connecting the circuit.

-Excercise: Add the button like described in video and write down steps as well as if its working and take picture of setup for portfolio.
-Our steps: First we again had the problem that we didnt complete the circuit.
-This was because we just missed it.
-We changed it, and not it works.
-We can press the button and both of the lights turn on.
-We tried it another time.
-We added the button on a different spot.
-At first only the red lit up, but the problem was that the yellow light was the wrong way around.
-The long leg and the short one were in the wrong way.
-After adjusting it will light up now aswell.
+3. We followed the video instructions to wire up the yellow and red LEDs with a 330-Ohm resistor.
+We took a photo as proof of the illuminated LEDs for our portfolio.
+During this step, Cristina and Luca, with limited prior experience, conducted the task with Jorrit's guidance.
+Initially, only the red LED lit up while the yellow one remained off due to an incomplete circuit.
+Eventually, we all succeeded in lighting up both LEDs simultaneously by completing the circuit.

+4. We added the button as demonstrated in the video.
+We documented the steps, confirmed its functionality, and captured a photo of the setup for our portfolio.
+Initially, we encountered an issue with an incomplete circuit, but we resolved it.
+Now, the button works, allowing both lights to be activated simultaneously.
+In a subsequent attempt, we placed the button in a different location.
+Initially, only the red LED lit up, but we discovered that the yellow LED was inserted incorrectly with the long and short legs reversed.
+After making the adjustment, both LEDs now function as intended.

 2.c Blink on the Wemos D1 Mini (Pair)
 Exercise: Add led on D6 blinking async.
 Use number instead of D6 (not in video) and make it blink synchronously